-We all want to protect our home from intruders.
+We all want to protect our homes from intruders.
 Arriving home and seeing that your front door is wide open and your valuables have disappeared is not a pleasant experience.

 I know, because it happened to me in the summer of 2014.
 Since then home security has been a top priority for me.
 I’ve taken some very effective precautionary measures to deter burglars and they’ve never returned (since then, many friends of mine have taken the same measures and they’ve all successfully prevented burglaries).

 The vast majority of criminals try to avoid risky situations and they definitely prefer easy targets with a low risk-reward ratio.
-Thus, all you have to do is give them the impression that your home is not worth to give it a try.
+Thus, all you have to do is give them the impression that your home is not worth giving a try.

 There are approximately 1.4 million burglaries (data from the Department of Justice) in the U.S. each year.
 In this article, I’ll share with you the best methods that will help you to protect your home and scare burglars away before they even touch the door handle.